ntop/ntopng/doc/src/using_with_other_tools/nprobe.rst

 same (local) host.
 In case they run on separate machines, the configuration file has to be changed with the address of the machine hosting nProbe.

-Similarly, a sample configuration file for nProbe is also installed (by the *nprobe* package) on unix systems under /etc/nprobe/nprobe.conf.ntopng.sample.
+Similarly, a sample configuration file for nProbe is also installed (by the *nprobe* package) on Unix systems under /etc/nprobe/nprobe.conf.ntopng.sample.
 In order to enable this configuration, also in this case, you should replace the configuration file with the sample configuration and restart the
 service: